 Lower back pain may occur due to many reasons, some occasional, like sudden strains, quick wrong movements and lifting of heavy objects in the wrong positions.
 If else, lower back pain could also occur due to wrong health patterns like long-term mistakes in posture.
 Due to any or many of the above reasons, lower back pain could occur to give you a lot of pain.
 This might happen in various ways like sudden jolts of pain shooting frequently through your back from time to time or continuous aching in the lower back area for hours, weeks or even months.

-Cure – Through massage therapy, the strained muscles of the lower back can be put back in place.
+Cure – Through massage therapy for back pain, the strained muscles of the lower back can be put back in place.
 The irritated muscle would be relaxed, and the therapist’s hands would relieve the pain to improve the motion of muscles.

 - Muscle strain – Upper Back